GrowingStone07/python/python DSA/DSA Notes.md

 Max Heap : Max value at top.
 Min Heap : Min value at top.

 Heaps are not good for search, they are useful to track max/min value which is at the top and to remove them.
+Its mainly used in priority queue.

+Insert or remove in Heap : O(logn)